 |Ryzen 3 2200G||4 / 4||3.5 / 3.7||4||8||Yes||Dual DDR4-2933||Radeon Vega 8||512||1100 MHz||65W|

-The Ryzen 3000-series APUs reportedly retain the same core, thread and L3 configurations as the previous generation.
+The Ryzen 3000-series APUs reportedly retain the same core and thread configurations as the previous generation.
 Nevertheless, Picasso should come arrived with slightly higher clocks mainly thanks improvements made possible by the Zen+ microachitecture and 12nm node.
 Integrated graphics will likely get a small upgrade as well.
 Unfortunately, there has been no word on whether Picasso will maintain the 65W TDP (thermal design power).

 The Ryzen 3 3200G allegedly runs with a 3.6 GHz base clock and 4 GHz boost clock, which represents 2.86 percent and 8.11 percent improvements, respectively, over the Ryzen 3 2200G.
 The Ryzen 5 3400G purpotedly clocks in at a 3.7 GHz base clock and 4.2 GHz boost clock.
 We're looking at improvements in the range of 2.78 percent and 7.69 percent, respectively.
 Mind you, these are improvements in the operating clocks and not an indication of real-word performance.
 So, we shouldn't expect any groundbreaking performance with the new parts.